-We continue to invest in projects across all production facilities and capital expenditures were approximately \$25,790, \$19,170, and \$27,526 for 2019, 2018 and 2017, respectively.
-In 2019, we invested \$6,437 to expand capacity in key product lines in the HNH segment and to invest in several other large projects including a new quality, research and development lab.
+We continue to invest in projects across all production facilities and capital expenditures were approximately \$32,080, \$25,790, and \$19,170 for 2020, 2019 and 2018, respectively.
+In 2020, we invested \$16,856 on projects expected to provide favorable returns on investment, including expanded capacity in key product lines in the HNH segment.
+In addition, we invested \$3,297 for environmental, health, safety, and security upgrades to our facilities as well as \$3,252 in automation projects that improved safety and quality of our operations.
+In 2019, we invested \$6,437 to expand capacity in key product lines in the HNH segment and to invest in several other large projects including a new quality and research and development lab.
 In addition, we invested \$3,739 for environmental, health, safety, and security upgrades to our facilities.
 In 2018, we invested \$5,662 to expand capacity in key product lines in the HNH segment along with upgrading automation systems in our manufacturing sites to drive efficiencies.
 In addition, we invested \$3,137 for environmental, health, safety, and security upgrades to our facilities.
-In 2017, we spent approximately \$13,200 to expand manufacturing capacity at our AMT facility in Utah to accommodate production previously manufactured in Clearfield, UT prior to the site fire.
-Capital expenditures are projected to range from \$30,000 to \$35,000 for 2020.
+Capital expenditures are projected to range from \$30,000 to \$40,000 for 2021.